-The sparkling amaryllis flower brings warmth on cold days.
-You can make it the star of the holiday season, but it also does well in early spring.
-Invite this long-stemmed stately beauty to shine in your home.
+The beautiful amaryllis flower brings warmth and colour to brighten up dark evenings.
+It can be the star of the Christmas period, but it also does excellently in early spring.
+Invite this majestic winter queen into your home.

 Colours and shapes

-The amaryllis symbolises pride and enchanting beauty, and marks friendship and affection.
-So it’s definitely a flower for winning hearts, from a bouquet made on the kitchen table or presented in a lavish bunch.
+Amaryllis symbolises pride and enchanting beauty, and the giving of this flower marks friendship and affection.
+It’s definitely a flower for winning hearts, either with a bouquet on the kitchen table or gifted as a big bunch.

-Our amaryllis originates from South and Central America and the Caribbean, and is not actually an amaryllis.
-What we call amaryllis is actually called Hippeastrum.
-This radiant flower is derived from the narcissi family and grows from a bulb.
-The name Hippeastrum comes from the Greek and literally means ‘knight star’, referring to the star-shaped petals. hippeus = knight and astron = star.
+What we call amaryllis originates from South and Central America and the Caribbean, and is not actually an amaryllis in its proper, botanical sense.
+The true name of our beautiful amayrillis flower is Hippeastrum.
+It is part of the narcissi family and grows from a bulb.
+The word Hippeastrum comes from Greek and literally means ‘knight star’, referring to the star-shaped petals: hippeus means knight, and astron, star.